 Mr. Malić joins the Representation after working as a programme coordinator at Westminster Foundation for Democracy where he was supporting the implementation of WFD’s Western Balkans programme, specifically its work with the Network of Parliamentary Committees on Economy, Finance and European Integration of Western Balkans.
 Prior to that he has worked as a communication officer at the Embassy of Israel in Serbia and as a project manager at the International School of Protocol and Diplomacy in Brussels.
-He obtained his Diploma in Political Sciences-International Affairs from the University of Belgrade and he also studied at the Catholic University of Leuven (KU Leuven).
+He obtained his BA in Political Sciences-International Affairs from the University of Belgrade and he also holds an MA in European Studies, Transnational and Global Prospectives’ (MAES), from Catholic University of Leuven (KU Leuven), Leuven, Belgium.

 Want to explore more about Srpska in International Affairs?

 Full membership in the European Union is one of strategic decisions of Bosnia and Herzegovina and of the Republic of Srpska as its integral part which would enable the country to secure its status within a stable economic and political community of united European nations but would also represent confirmation of successful and consistent application of the highest democratic standards and reforms.